 A trained birth attendant (Doula) or partner can provide non-medical labour support to assist with pain management.
 While you can enlist the help of a doula, your partner can also learn how to provide effective emotional and physical support through the Bradley method in pre-natal classes.
 Having a birth coach has been shown to reduce the use of epidural analgesia.

 Mental imagery is also a powerful tool in managing labour pain.
 By applying this method, you can prepare your mind to respond the way you want in situations that you can’t control.
 Through this you can rehearse the stages of labour, train your mind to stay calm during contractions, and stay focused and alert for long periods of time.
-The Mongan method is the most commonly used hypnobirthing method for self-hypnosis and guided imagery techniques with the aim of being in a deeply relaxed state.
+The Mongan method is a common hypnobirthing method which involves self-hypnosis and guided imagery techniques which aims to achieve a deeply relaxed state.
 There are several antenatal classes that teach this technique.

 Mentally rehearsing an event with emotional, visual, and auditory detail rewires your brain.
 It cannot tell if you have physically done it or just imagined it.
 So, when the event comes, your brain goes on autopilot and recollects how you have mentally rehearsed things to happen and goes about getting it done.